 TELUS Health enables 26,000 Canadian family doctors to conduct virtual visits with their patients to reduce exposure risk

-Canada’s leading health IT company adds patient videoconferencing to its electronic medical records in Québec
+Canada’s leading health IT company adds patient videoconferencing to its electronic medical records in Atlantic Canada

-/EIN News/ -- MONTREAL, April 08, 2020 (GLOBE NEWSWIRE) -- Today, TELUS Health announced it is enabling 26,000 Canadian family doctors to conduct virtual visits with their patients by seamlessly integrating this functionality into its electronic medical records (EMRs) offering.
-TELUS Health has accelerated the development of this virtual video functionality in response to the ongoing COVID-19 pandemic, now that physicians across the country can use virtual care fee codes.
+/EIN News/ -- HALIFAX, Nova Scotia, April 08, 2020 (GLOBE NEWSWIRE) -- Today, TELUS Health announced it is enabling 26,000 Canadian family doctors to conduct virtual visits with their patients by seamlessly integrating this functionality into its electronic medical records (EMRs) offering.
+TELUS Health has accelerated the development of this virtual video functionality in response to the ongoing COVID-19 pandemic, now that physicians in Atlantic Canada and across the country can use virtual care fee codes.
 Offered as a free service for the first four months, this new feature allows physicians to virtually support their own roster of patients while maintaining continuity of care and fully up-to-date health records.

-“Situations like the COVID-19 pandemic can lead to panic and rampant misinformation, making it all the more important for physicians to connect with our patients,” says Dr. Michel Hebert, Family Physician and TELUS Health Medical Director.
-“An easy to use technology that is already integrated into my practice’s current system gives me a convenient way to see my patients virtually and answer their questions in a safe and secure manner.”
+“During these trying times, patient care continues to be our top priority,” said Dr. Robert Martel, Nova Scotia physician.
+“This new, seamlessly integrated virtual care feature allows me to stay connected with my patients and provide them with the support they need without increasing risk of exposure to the virus.
+I am a big fan of virtual care especially for the potential to support palliative care patients in their home.”

 The new virtual care feature empowers physicians to book appointments, conduct video consultations and update patient records all within their EMR.
 Available from desktop, smartphone or tablet, the fully integrated virtual visit feature is mobile and eliminates the need to switch between multiple digital tools for seamless workflow, easing the burden on physicians and allowing them to focus more of their time on patient care.
 The intuitive video call interface can then be placed side-by-side with the physician’s other EMR features, allowing them to take notes and review patient records at the same time.
 Meanwhile, patients can open the appointment link from their web browser, whether on their desktop computer or mobile device, and have the video appointment with their primary care physician.
 The feature offers both full audio and video capabilities, as well as a chat function through which written messages can be exchanged.

-“Now, more than ever, we need to equip Canadian clinicians with the right digital tools to provide effective healthcare and ensure continuity of care for their patients,” says Luc Vilandré, President, TELUS Health and Payment Solutions.
-“We’ve worked around the clock to make EMR-integrated virtual care available much sooner, giving our physicians the ability to conduct virtual consultations via video while leveraging digital records and information.”
+“As the situation with COVID-19 in the Maritimes continues to evolve, we have a duty to equip our valued healthcare professionals with the right digital tools to help their patients and support their continuity of care,” said Ken Power, Regional Director, Atlantic Canada, TELUS.
+“Our team has been working extremely hard to make EMR-integrated virtual care available much sooner, enabling physicians to conduct secure and convenient virtual consultations with their patients, while maintaining digital records and information.”

 About TELUS Health and Payment Solutions